anagha-google/s8s-spark-mlops-lab/10-lab-guide/Module-01-Provisioning.md

   ```

 ## 4. What's in the next module
-In the next module, we will learn how to use Serverless Spark interactive notebooks for
+In the next module, we will learn how to use Serverless Spark interactive notebooks for machine learning model development with Spark MLLib on Dataproc Serverless Spark.